Springer, Guerrero lead Jays to 9-2 rout of slumping Yanks - WHIZ News

 NEW YORK (AP) — George Springer went 5-for-5, Vladimir Guerrero Jr. hit a three-run homer to cap a five-run second inning off Frankie Montas, and the Toronto Blue Jays routed the slumping New York Yankees 9-2 on Thursday night.

-Playing designated hitter for the sixth straight game, leadoff batter Springer had a double and four singles, including an RBI knock ahead of Guerrero’s homer.
-It was the fourth five-hit game of his career.
+Playing designated hitter for the sixth straight game, leadoff batter Springer had a double and four singles, including an RBI hit ahead of Guerrero’s homer.
+It was the fourth five-hit game of his career and his since May 12, 2019, with Houston.

+“Good night for me I guess, but better night for us,” Springer said.

+He became the second Blue Jay with a five-hit game against the Yankees, joining Roy Howell, who went 5 for 6 on Sept.
+10, 1977, in New York toward the end of Toronto’s inaugural season.

 Coming off Josh Donaldson’s walk-off grand slam that gave the Yankees an 8-7 win over Tampa Bay on Wednesday night, New York lost for the 13th time in 17 games.

-Alejandro Kirk had an RBI double and a sacrifice fly for the Blue Jays, who moved within nine games of the AL East-leading Yankees.
+Alejandro Kirk had an RBI double and a sacrifice fly for the Blue Jays, who are nine games behind the AL East-leading Yankees.
 Toronto is also in position for a wild card.

+“Obviously they’re in the lead by nine games or whatever it is, but every game from here on out is huge,” Springer said.
+“It doesn’t matter who we’re playing.
+It’s pretty much a playoff-style mentality, all hands on deck.

 Teoscar Hernández added a two-run double in the seventh off Albert Abreu.